 The legality of Cryptocurrency came into question in the year 2015, whereby the Central Bank of Kenya (the ‘CBK’) issued a public caveat over the use of cryptocurrency.
 In their words, the CBK, states that cryptocurrency is not a legal tender nor is it regulated by Kenyan laws.
-The uncomprehensive position of the CBK puzzles many, for instance, does it mean that one can utilise bitcoins at their peril?
+The uncomprehensive position of the CBK puzzles many, for instance, does it mean that one can utilise crypto at their peril?

 The warning goes ahead to mention the possible precarious position one can place oneself when transacting using cryptocurrency.
 However, well-established corporations such as Safaricom prefer acting on the safer path rather than facing unprecedented eventualities as the CBK notice makes it clear that Bitcoin is a form of un-regulated digital currency that is not issued or guaranteed by any government or central bank.
 In Lipisha Consortium Limited & another v Safaricom Limited, the respondent had to suspend the agreement that they had with the first petitioner on the grounds of possible violation of Ant-Money Laundering Act (the AML), not to mention that they had the right and obligation to question the same according to The Capital Markets.